FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory3/README.md

    2. Go to the research tree.
    3. Research the copper wall and the conveyer.
    4. Check if no message appeared indicating the next state.
-   5. Research copper the mechanical drill and duo.
+   5. Research the mechanical drill and duo.
    6. Check if a message appeared indicating the next state.

 `Test 2`: